numbworks/numbworks/README.md

 |NW.MarkdownTables|.NET Standard 2.1|.NET Core 3.1|.NET Core 3.1|-|

 Planned upgrades for 2022:
+- Version 2.0 for NW.WIDJobs
+- Version 3.0 for NW.NGramTextClassification

+Planned upgrades for 2023:
 - Add a functional CLI to clients missing it
 - Migrate .NET Core 3.1 (LTS) to .NET 6.0 (LTS)